 Enabling this infrastructure will encourage pedestrian and cycle commuting which aligns to several Council Priorities.
-Converting existing infrastructure to accommodate both vehicular and active modes of transportation demands will impact congestion, travel times and mode split of travel.
-The expansion of the cycling network and operational requirements of the Cycling and Pedestrian Strategy will require additional resources for maintenance and design, but are not currently budgeted.
+Converting existing infrastructure to accommodate both vehicular and active modes of

 Current funding levels do not support service enhancements but service quality will remain consistent over the course of the business cycle.
 Additional staff and funding will be dedicated to snow and ice control and concrete repairs as needed.